import pandas as pd

 10.12.1 The common thread

 When it comes to machine learning, you can use any model you feel like, and this could be standard statistical models like we’ve covered elsewhere.
 Both boosting and neural networks, like GAMs and related techniques, can be put under a common heading of basis function models.
 GAMs with certain types of smooth functions are approximations of gaussian processes, and gaussian processes are equivalent to a neural network with an infinitely wide hidden layer (Neal (1996)).
-Even the most complicated deep learning model typically has components that involve feature combinations and transformations that we use in far simpler models.
+Even the most complicated deep learning model typically has components that involve feature combinations and transformations that we use in far simpler models like linear regression.

 10.12.2 Choose your own adventure